bump-sh/docs/src/_guides/openapi/jsonpath.md

 You can use [JSONPath in Spectral](https://docs.stoplight.io/docs/spectral/d3482ff0ccae9-rules#given) to write incredibly advanced linting rules which can power your [automated API Style Guides](https://apisyouwonthate.com/blog/automated-style-guides-for-rest-graphql-grpc/).

-You can even use [JSONPath in AWS Step Functions](https://aws.amazon.com/blogs/compute/using-jsonpath-effectively-in-aws-step-functions/)...
+You can even use [JSONPath in AWS Step Functions](https://aws.amazon.com/blogs/compute/using-jsonpath-effectively-in-aws-step-functions/).

 JSONPath is popping up all over the the place these days, and if you work with OpenAPI it's definitely a handy tool to have on your belt.

 ## How does JSONPath Work?

-JSONPath is one of a few query languages which will let you search, filter, and generally query through a chunk of JSON, not just to pull bits out, but to navigate complex data structures, with syntax for getting into specific array indexes, filtering through an objects properties or array values before continuing on to its children.
+JSONPath is one of several query languages which will let you filter, query, and traverse through a chunk of JSON, not just to pull bits out, but to navigate complex data structures, with syntax for getting into specific array indexes, filtering through an objects properties or array values before continuing on to its children.

 Here's a sample JSONPath from the RFC.